 If you’ve been following along you know that the cupboards and new lights are done and looking great.
 That was the easy part.
-Since then the sexy black granite Kraus sink and equally sexy black granite counter have been installed.
-I don’t have an update of that – the men came, they installed, they left.
+Since then the sexy black granite Kraus sink and equally sexy black granite counter have been installed The men came, they installed, they left.
+We did however have an interesting conversation about sealing granite.
+They told me that in order for granite to last a long time, it needs to be properly taken care of and this means using a granite sealer that enhances the natural stain-resistant and water-repellent nature of the material.
+I love learning about ways to properly look after my kitchen!
 Having granite counter tops makes me feel like an adult.
 At first I was afraid to use them because I thought I would break it but I’m over that now and they are being appropriately neglected as I whip up some great meals.

 Then came the tiles!
 If you recall my kitchen never had any tiles or backsplash of any kind.
 I think it just makes a kitchen more complete with a backsplash.I went with these gorgeous honeycomb marble tiles from The Home Depot.
 With the new granite counter, I didn’t get those few inches of backsplash against the wall so the tile is really serving a function.
 Here’s the kitchen with the new cupboards but everything else original.
 You can also see the old, 90’s style laminate countertop which was replaced with dramatic solid black granite just before the tile went up.